Zemanek-Münster

 Generally the main purpose of warfare was to avenge an insult or crime or to capture women - never to capture the land or other possessions of an enemy.

-The object Two fighting clubs with the object ID 3049995 was part of the auction 101st Auction on November 11, 2023, lot number 54 at that time and is currently available for EUR 500 in Open sale.
+The object Two fighting clubs with the object ID 3049995 was last part of the auction 101st Auction at November 11, 2023 on Zemanek-Münster Auction house.
+The object with the lot number 54 achieved a sales price of EUR 400.

 Here you will find more objects and interesting facts about Australian art.